peterchettiar/DEngZoomCamp_2025/Module-3-data-warehouse/Week_3_Homework/README.md

 > Answer:
 `Partition by lpep_pickup_datetime Cluster on PUlocationID`

-## Question 5: Write a query to retrieve the distinct PULocationID between lpep_pickup_datetime 06/01/2022 and 06/30/2022 (inclusive)
+### Question 5: Write a query to retrieve the distinct PULocationID between lpep_pickup_datetime 06/01/2022 and 06/30/2022 (inclusive)

+Use the materialized table you created earlier in your from clause and note the estimated bytes.
+Now change the table in the from clause to the partitioned table you created for question 4 and note the estimated bytes processed.
+What are these values?

 > Code:
 ```sql